 There are degrees of awkwardness, in the sense of the term meant by Orwell.
 I don’t think that the coordinator of a university lecture series should aim at sensationalism or controversy as ends in themselves, but, ideally, every lecture should have revolutionary potential, in the way we think and how we pattern our lives.
 The French Romantic painter Eugène Delacroix thought that the enemy of painting was gray.
 I think that the enemy of intellectual life is conformity.
 In his master work, Democracy in America, Alexis de Tocqueville identified the mass conformity of public opinion as the great danger in American life.
 As a critical institution, the university has a special obligation to be on high alert against this danger.

 The most famous scientist to speak in the series, the entomologist E. O. Wilson, had the best political joke of all our lecturers.
 He said that Marx was a genius.
 His ideas were incontrovertibly true, but for ants, not for humans.
-He went on to present us with an impassioned plea regarding the danger to the of the people in the room had gotten over their indignant sputtering.
-None of what we have done would have been possible without the￼natural world resulting from the species degradation made inevitable by the insanely wasteful ways we misuse the resources of a planet now being brought to its knees.
+He went on to present us with an impassioned plea regarding the danger to the natural world resulting from the species degradation made inevitable by the insanely wasteful ways we misuse the resources of a planet now being brought to its knees.

 Art and music have been well represented in the series.
 We have enjoyed many standout performances, but for sheer critical bravura the musician and music radio commentator, Miles Hoffman, gave the most intellectually challenging talk in this category, by asserting that the entirety of the avant-garde tradition in art and music had been an esthetic disaster for the Western world.
 He had an unparalleled knack for engendering the liveliest of discussions, once most of the people in the room had gotten over their indignant sputtering.